WD16: Performance

 WD16 processor speed varies by clock speed, memory configuration, op code, and addressing modes.
-Instruction timing has up to three components, execute/fetch of the instruction itself and access time for the source and the destination.
+Instruction timing has up to three components, fetch/execute of the instruction itself and access time for the source and the destination.
 The last two components depend on the addressing mode.
-For example, at 3.3 MHz, an instruction of the form ADD x(Rm),y(Rn) has a fetch/execute time of 3.6 microseconds plus source time of 3 microseconds and destination time of 3.3 microseconds, for a total instruction time of 10 microseconds.
-The register-to-register ADD Rm,Rn executes in 3.6 microseconds.
+For example, at 3.3 MHz, an instruction of the form ADD x(Rm),y(Rn) has a fetch/execute time of 3.3 microseconds plus source time of 2.7 microseconds and destination time of 3.0 microseconds, for a total instruction time of 9.0 microseconds.
+The register-to-register ADD Rm,Rn executes in 3.3 microseconds.
 Floating point is significantly slower.
-A single-and-a-half precision (48 bit) floating add instruction ranges from 60 to 140 microseconds.
+A single-and-a-half precision (48 bit) floating add instruction typically ranges from 54 to 126 microseconds.
 The WD16's precision is a compromise between traditional single and double precision floats.

 For contrast, the fastest PDP-11 computer at the time was the PDP-11/70.
 An instruction of the form ADD x(Rm),y(Rn) has a fetch/execute time of 1.35 microseconds plus source and destination times of 0.6 microseconds each, for a total instruction time of 2.55 microseconds.
 Any case where addressed memory was not in the cache adds 1.02 microseconds.
 The register-to-register ADD Rm,Rn could execute from the cache in 0.3 microseconds.
 A single-precision floating add instruction executed by the FP11-C co-processor could range from 0.9 to 2.5 microseconds plus time to fetch the operands which could range up to 4.2 microseconds.